Apptica/i3config/README.md

 # i3config
 This is my i3 window manager settings that I use.

-Clone the repository and copy its contents to a .i3 folder in your home directory
+1) Clone the repository and copy its contents to a .i3 folder in your home directory
+2) Install all the packages written in requirements.txt
+3) Enjoy using the best window manager